elmtree-askmo/cloudcannon-app/content/learn/sociology/what-is-the-relationship-between-socioeconomic-structures-and-urban-spaces-in-terms-of-wealth-distribution.md

 url: /learn/sociology/questions/what-is-the-relationship-between-socioeconomic-structures-and-urban-spaces-in-terms-of-wealth-distribution
 score: -1.0
 related_article1:
-    id: 168971
+    id: 168965
+    title: >-
-    title: What role does municipal governance play in the governmentalization of blight?
+        What role does racial identity play in the political and economic orders of urban spaces?
     subject: Sociology
-    url: /learn/sociology/questions/what-role-does-municipal-governance-play-in-the-governmentalization-of-blight
+    url: /learn/sociology/questions/what-role-does-racial-identity-play-in-the-political-and-economic-orders-of-urban-spaces
 related_article2:
-    id: 168964
+    id: 168967
-    title: How does racial capitalism intersect with the concept of blight in urban areas?
+    title: >-
+        What are the responsibilities of urban planners and real estate developers in addressing urban blight?
     subject: Sociology
-    url: /learn/sociology/questions/how-does-racial-capitalism-intersect-with-the-concept-of-blight-in-urban-areas
+    url: /learn/sociology/questions/what-are-the-responsibilities-of-urban-planners-and-real-estate-developers-in-addressing-urban-blight
 related_article3:
-    id: 168968
+    id: 168971
-    title: How have the origins of blight transitioned from agricultural to urban contexts?
+    title: >-
+        What role does municipal governance play in the governmentalization of blight?
     subject: Sociology
-    url: /learn/sociology/questions/how-have-the-origins-of-blight-transitioned-from-agricultural-to-urban-contexts
+    url: /learn/sociology/questions/what-role-does-municipal-governance-play-in-the-governmentalization-of-blight
 related_article4:
-    id: 168967
+    id: 168965
-    title: What are the responsibilities of urban planners and real estate developers in addressing urban blight?
+    title: >-
+        What role does racial identity play in the political and economic orders of urban spaces?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-responsibilities-of-urban-planners-and-real-estate-developers-in-addressing-urban-blight
+    url: /learn/sociology/questions/what-role-does-racial-identity-play-in-the-political-and-economic-orders-of-urban-spaces
 related_article5:
-    id: 168963
+    id: 168969
-    title: In what ways was blight perceived as a public danger in terms of real estate values and city security?
+    title: >-
+        What historical practices contributed to racial segregation in urban areas?
     subject: Sociology
-    url: /learn/sociology/questions/in-what-ways-was-blight-perceived-as-a-public-danger-in-terms-of-real-estate-values-and-city-security
+    url: /learn/sociology/questions/what-historical-practices-contributed-to-racial-segregation-in-urban-areas
 ---

 &nbsp;